-Let’s start by having you to tell us a bit about yourself, personally and professionally.
+Can you tell us a bit about yourself, personally and professionally?

-Can you tell us about your current research and what you hope to achieve with it?
-You could start by listing 3 words you think best represent or embody your research.
+Can you tell us about your current research and what you want to achieve with it?

 Were there people in particular to whom you would attribute your professional success?